omartakrouri01/Ecommerce-data-analysis/README.md

 # Ecommerce-data-analysis

-an Ecommerce facing fluctation in sales and would like to know how to improve sales depending on last year data. after understanding the problem, i started to explore the data, data was in csv file with 1000 rows i made sure that the data is clean and don't have duplicates then i statrted to analyze the data to find key trends or useful patterns
+an Ecommerce facing fluctuation  in sales and would like to know how to improve sales depending on last year data. after understanding the problem, i started to explore the data, data was in csv file with 1000 rows i made sure that the data is clean and don't have duplicates then i statrted to analyze the data to find key trends or useful patterns